Sen2Agri/Sen2Agri-System/FAQ.md

         on downloader_status.id = status_id;"
 ```

-If you want to e.g. reprocess some of the failed product, you can change their status:
+If you want to e.g. reprocess the failed products, you can change their status:

 ```bash
 sudo -u postgres psql sen2agri -c \